Shopkick: Products

 Kicks can be redeemed for various rewards such as gift cards to places like Target, Walmart, and Starbucks as well as donations to charities such as Feeding America and the American Red cross.
 Most reward denominations start at $2 for various retailers such as TJ Maxx and American Eagle.
 Shopkick also aggregates deals, sales, and coupons from local brands and retailers for users.
-Partner stores currently include Best Buy, American Eagle Outfitters, Carter’s, 1800Flowers.com, Torrid, Marshalls, Yankee Candle, TJ Maxx and others.
+Partner stores currently include Best Buy, American Eagle Outfitters, Torrid, Marshalls, Yankee Candle, TJ Maxx.
 Over time, product kicks have been offered by major brands including P&G, Unilever, Mondelez, and L’Oreal.

 Shopkick’s business model is pay-for-performance, with partners working with the company to determine their specific ROI – like in-app content views, products scanned or sold.
 Shopkick only earns money when the action is completed.

-As of April 2017, Shopkick had driven over 200 million store visits, over 270 million product scans in aisle, and over $2.5 billion in total sales from brand and retail partners and was ranked the most engaging shopping app by App Annie in 2017.
+As of April 2017, Shopkick had driven over 200 million store visits, over 270 million product scans in aisle, and over $2.5 billion in total sales from brand and retail partners.

 Technology

-Shopkick doesn't rely solely on GPS triangulation, because GPS technology is too inaccurate to detect the presence of consumers in stores.
+Shopkick doesn't rely solely on GPS triangulation.
 Instead, Shopkick uses an inaudible audio signal, unique to each store, which can be detected by smartphone users who have the Shopkick app installed, when the app is open.
 Once a Shopkick signal is detected, the app delivers reward points called "kicks" to the user for walking into a retail store, trying on clothes, scanning a barcode and other actions.
 The audio signal is broadcast through a small transmitter in the store.
 Shopkick also rolled out a Bluetooth Low Energy (BLE) in-store presence solution (Apple iBeacon-compatible) in its audio/iBeacon hybrid, called shopBeacon.